Blues Legacies and Black Feminism

-Blues Legacies and Black Feminism: Gertrude "Ma" Rainey, Bessie Smith, and Billie Holiday is a 1998 book by American academic Angela Davis.
+Blues Legacies and Black Feminism: Gertrude "Ma" Rainey, Bessie Smith, and Billie Holiday is a 1998 book by American academic, Angela Davis.
 Davis examines the music of blues singers Bessie Smith, Billie Holiday, and Ma Rainey from a feminist perspective.
-Davis proposes that the singers gave a voice to the experiences of America's Black working class and Black women through the 1920–1930s that challenged their depictions in wider American culture.
+Davis proposes that the singers gave a voice to the experiences of America's Black working class and Black women through the 1920–1930s leading into the 1940s, that challenged their depictions in wider American culture.

+Davis highlights the importance these women had on the early feminist movement.
+By using their voices and platform to speak out against topics women oftentimes would be forced to avoid.
+The term "speaking bitterness" was used to describe the strategy these women employed, singing about harsh topics in order to raise awareness.
+Some of these topics include: sexual freedom, marriage dynamics and domestic violence, economic independence, and cultural identity.